USRSE/usrse.github.io/_posts/2020-06-03-virtual-workshop-recap.md

 **Session 1: The RSE Landscape**

 The first session, chaired by Charles Ferenbaugh of Los Alamos National Laboratory, introduced the audience to the concept of research software engineering.
-The session started out with a talk by US-RSE Association Chair Ian Cosden.
+The session started out with a talk by US-RSE Association Chair Ian Cosden (Princeton).
 He provided a brief history of the formation of the US-RSE Association, including its relationship with similar organizations in other countries, as well as the definition of “Research Software Engineer.”
 Ian’s talk was followed by talks from Mahmood Shad (Harvard), Christina Maimone (Northwestern), and Nuyun Zhang (Georgia Tech) on the research software engineering groups in their respective institutions.
-Slides from these talks can be found on the [event page](https://us-rse.org/events/2020/2020-04-virtual-workshop), and a [recording of Session 1 can be found on Youtube.](https://www.youtube.com/watch?v=TaBMeBN7g_4)
+Slides from these talks can be found on the [event page](https://us-rse.org/events/2020/2020-04-virtual-workshop), and a [recording of session 1 can be found on Youtube.](https://www.youtube.com/watch?v=TaBMeBN7g_4)

 These talks were followed by a panel discussion on the situation RSEs face in the modern research landscape.
 Topics discussed included: